Amazon's new software lets Alexa get weird

 The new features sound like a good fit for gee-whiz integrations from third-parties that make Alexa-friendly toys and novelty gadgets.
 (Remember that the first Alexa Bluetooth gadget was Amazon's own light-up Echo Buttons, introduced last year.)

-To that end, Amazon acknowledges an emphasis on partnering with kid-friendly developers, and says that names such as Hasbro and Wowee Group Unlimited are already on board.
+To that end, Amazon acknowledges an emphasis on partnering with kid-friendly developers, and says that names such as Hasbro and WowWee Group Limited are already on board.
 Same goes for Gemmy Industries, maker of the infamous Big Mouth Billy Bass talking trophy fish, which can already connect with Alexa to dance to whatever music you're listening to.

 Smile-worthy tricks like that are probably the best blueprint for what to expect from the Alexa Gadgets Toolkit, at least for now.
 Moving forward, it's possible that clever developers might find even more creative uses for Amazon's software.
 Wake word detection and speech sync both seem like particularly intriguing new tools for developers to take advantage of -- I'd bet on Amazon's efforts bearing some pretty interesting fruit in the months ahead.